CNN recently reported on the collision tests being done to evaluate if airliners can withstand an aerial collision with a standard commercial drone.

 Headed by the ASSURE FAA Center of Excellence for UAS, the collision tests are analyzing the material collision resistance of the planes themselves.

 However, as we integrate a larger number of commercial drones into the market, more people are looking for safety systems to prevent collisions.

 FlightHorizon Safety System for Detect-and-Avoid

-FlightHorizon is a NASA licensed, patented, and researched detect-and-avoid avionics system that uses Automatic Dependent Surveillance Broadcast (ADS-B) to detect other aircraft and provides precise collision avoidance instructions to the pilot, steering them away from conflicting air traffic.
+FlightHorizon is a NASA licensed, patented, and researched detect-and-avoid avionics system that uses Automatic Dependent Surveillance Broadcast (ADS-B) to detect other aircraft and provides precise detect-and-avoid self-separation instructions to the pilot, steering them away from conflicting air traffic.

 Our FlightHorizon systems have undergone rigorous programming and multi-drone in-flight tests by NASA and is set to be one of the first safety systems compliant with new commercial drone regulations.